This is the Canadian income tax guide for OnlyFans creators earning income. We also have a U.S. income tax guide.

 A sole proprietorship is the most common form of business entity for independent OnlyFans creators.
 As a sole proprietor, your OnlyFans income is reported on your personal income tax return (T1) under form T2125 “Statement of Business or Professional Activities”.

 You may simply use your name as the business name.
 The NAICS (North American Industry Classification System) code 519130 “Internet Publishing and Broadcasting and Web Search Portals” should serve as an appropriate industry code for an OnlyFans creators.

 Reporting Business Income

 The next parts of the form require you to report your gross income received through your business.
-OnlyFans payout in USD, with the amount hitting your Canadian bank account being converted at the prevailing exchange rate as of the payment date.
+OnlyFans pays out in US dollars, with the amount hitting your Canadian bank account being converted at the prevailing exchange rate as of the payment date.
 You would need to add together all of these Canadian payments received throughout the calendar year, and report the sum as total business income.

 Claiming Business Expenses